 If you want to create a feature splashback in your kitchen – or indeed bathroom – a tiled splashback is an affordable, DIY option, adding colour, pattern, texture or a contrasting tile style.
-To start, decide where you want the tiled area to be and select your tiles and then follow these steps for a great result.
+To start, decide where you want the tiled area to be and select your tiles and then follow these steps to tiling a splashback for a great result.
 Our video will be a helpful added bonus, too.

 - Your chosen tiles

 - Tile spacers